kikocastroneto/lk_heuristic/README.md

 - OS: Windows 10 / Linux (tested on WSL2)
 - Python: 3.7.0 64bit
 - Additional Packages: plotly==5.5.0

+## Future Work

+For those who are interested in LK heuristic and want to help implementing and improving this library, here are some ideas of future work:

+- Implement the checkout refinement as done in LKH (using a hashtable)
+- Implement a better node structure than Doubly Linked Lists
+- Implement a better cost matrix data structure
+- Implement all default cost functions and patterns from TSPLIB
+- Implement CLK (Chained Lin Kernighan) algorithm
+- Rework unit tests with shorter tests and use more edge cases

 [lk_article]: https://doi.org/10.1287%2Fopre.21.2.498
 [lkh_article]: https://doi.org/10.1016%2FS0377-2217%2899%2900284-2